Poll: As Coronavirus Spreads, Fewer Americans See Pandemic As A Real Threat

 "Since the pandemic has taken root and grown in the United States, Democrats and Republicans are now poles apart," said Lee Miringoff, director of the Marist College Institute of Public Opinion.
 "The consequences of these differing perspectives are shaping how people are responding to calls for action."

-Overall, less than half of national adults are changing behaviors such as eating from home more often or canceling plans to avoid crowds, as recommended.
+Overall, fewer than half of U.S. adults are changing behaviors such as eating from home more often or canceling plans to avoid crowds, as recommended.

 The poll was conducted Friday and Saturday, beginning the same day President Trump declared a national emergency, and before Tuesday's stricter guidelines from the administration on social distancing.